Liam Payne And Cheryl Cole Welcome A Baby Boy, How They Kept Him Secret For Days

 Cheryl Cole and Liam Payne are the proud parents of a baby boy.

-In fact, the baby is nearly four days old, according to reports.
+In fact, the baby is nearly 4 days old, according to reports.
 It has been revealed that the former Girls Aloud singer and X Factor judge gave birth to her first child in secret last Wednesday.

-The UK’s Daily Mail reports Cheryl had a baby boy last week in a private ward at the Chelsea and Westminster Hospital in London, with One Direction singer Liam Payne, right by her side.
+The Daily Mail reports that Cheryl had a baby boy last week in a private ward at the Chelsea and Westminster Hospital in London, with One Direction singer Liam Payne right by her side.

 After months of not saying a word and letting the bump do all the talking, new father Liam announced their new baby news on Saturday.